Veda-Ashok/charitable/README.md

 ## Charitable Project Proposal

 ### What is Charitable?

 Charitable is a web application that raises awareness for humanitarian causes and provides opportunities for users to give back to their community.
-We want to create a space where users looking to contribute to society can learn about legitimate organizations that they can donate to or volunteer at.
+We want to create a space where users can learn about legitimate organizations that they can donate to or volunteer at.

-#### Compare to other Software:
-Charitable can best be described as the “LinkedIn” for charities.
+Charitable can best be described as “LinkedIn” for charities.
 Charitable models the web application known as Charity Navigator, but adds an element of social media to promote and encourage involvement.

-Organizations  on the application will display information that outlines to users what the organization does, why their cause is important, what donations are used for, and what the organization has accomplished.
+The application will display information on each organization that outlines what the organization does, why their cause is important, what donations are used for, and what the organization has accomplished.
 The information provided for each organization will answer the same set of guiding questions so that users can easily understand the difference between each charity.

 #### Most Important Features:

 Charitable’s most important features include:
 ##### 1. The Search Engine:
-  - users can research specific causes, learn about new causes, and use filters to find organizations that they are interested in
+  - users can research specific causes, learn about new causes, and find organizations that they are interested in

 ##### 2. The Trending Page:
   - users can discover popular global causes and organizations in the nation

 ##### 3. User Profile:
   - users maintain a profile with which they can save their favorite charities and other opportunities

 ##### 4. Creating a Social Media Environment
   - users have the ability to connect with other users and share charities and opportunities with each other
   - users can create “events” (donations or volunteer plans) that other users can join from official organizations on the app

 #### Hardware/Software it requires:

 To use this application, any device that can run a web browser is required.
 Users will also need a web browser.

-For developmental purposes, we will potentially use the Charity Navigator API to aid us in accessing data about charities.
+For developmental purposes, we may use the Charity Navigator API to aid us in accessing data about charities.
 Our application will be developed using React and we will utilize VS Code to collaborate on our work.
-We will be using a SCRUM development framework to manage our tasks.
+We will use a SCRUM development framework to manage our tasks.
 To do this, we will use Jira.
-Additionally, we will be using Adobe XD to create protoypes and mock-ups of our ideas.
+We will also use Adobe XD to create prototypes and mock-ups of our ideas.

 ### Who is Charitable?

-The target users are people in the U.S. who have the means to donate their time or money, and want to make a positive contribution to society.
-Users of this application are also likely people who are comfortable navigating social media.
+Charitable is for people in the U.S. who have the means to donate their time or money, and want to make a positive contribution to society.
+Users are also likely people who are comfortable navigating social media.

 ### Why Charitable?